-Strengths NITC is the eighth-largest oil tanker company in the world.
-It has a diversified fleet with different classes of vessel, including a large number of very large crude carriers (VLCCs).
-Weaknesses NITC's association with Iran causes problems for the company.
-The tanker operator struggled to renew its insurance in 2011 as a result of sanctions.
-Elevated bunker costs have impinged on shipping companies' profits.
-NITC has been targeted directly by Western sanctions.
-Opportunities Iran could become a major exporter of liquefied natural gas (LNG) if it manages to develop the expertise in the face of sanctions.
-NITC has a major fleet expansion programme in motion.
-The exit of major tanker operators from Iran has seen demand for NITC's tankers soar.
-NITC once more has access to international insurance.
-EU sanctions against NITC have been annulled in October 2014.
-Threats Middle Eastern political instability is a major concern.
-The liquid bulk shipping sector is already struggling with overcapacity and NITC's new VLCCs will exacerbate this.
+- NITC is the eighth-largest oil tanker company in the world. - It has a diversified fleet with different classes of vessel, including a large number of very large crude carriers (VLCCs).

+- NITC's association with Iran causes problems for the company. - The tanker operator struggled to renew its insurance in 2011 as a result of sanctions. - Elevated bunker costs have impinged on shipping companies' profits. - NITC has been targeted directly by Western sanctions.

+- Iran could become a major exporter of liquefied natural gas (LNG) if it manages to develop the expertise in the face of sanctions. - NITC has a major fleet expansion programme in motion. - The exit of major tanker operators from Iran has seen demand for NITC's tankers soar. - NITC once more has access to international insurance. - If an agreement is reached in summer 2015, we believe Iranian oil exports will come back online in Q116.

+- Middle Eastern political instability is a major concern. - The liquid bulk shipping sector is already struggling with overcapacity and NITC's new VLCCs will exacerbate this. - NITC has been put on EU sanctions once more in February 2015, following their earlier annulment in October 2014.

+Company Overview

-Company Overview NITC was formerly known as the National Iranian Tanker Company prior to its rebranding in 2010 in an effort to distance itself from the Iranian pariah state and the Western sanctions currently imposed upon it.
+NITC was formerly known as the National Iranian Tanker Company prior to its rebranding in 2010 in an effort to distance itself from the Iranian pariah state and the Western sanctions currently imposed upon it.
 It is a major tanker operator, primarily involved in the shipping of crude oil, and operates on the international stage.